 In February 2022, the Interactive & Immersive HQ published its first artist-inspired TouchDesigner tutorial, Generative Kandinsky in TouchDesigner.
 In this blog, we will highlight some of the most-watched videos from the series and the artist on which the tutorial is based.

-You can watch all the Artist-Inspired TouchDesigner Art Tutorials on this YouTube playlist.
+You can watch all the Artist-Inspired TouchDesigner Art Tutorials on this YouTube playlist (and find lots of other interactive & immersive content on our channel).

 And if you haven’t yet, check out our TouchDesigner Beginner Tutorials too.